soxofaan/AdventOfCode2017/README.md

 # AdventOfCode2017

-My solutions for http://adventofcode.com/2017 in Python/Jupyter
+My solutions in Python for http://adventofcode.com/2017

+see Jupyter notebook AdventOfCode2017.ipynb